OpenNMT/OpenNMT/README.md

 * `gpuid2`: ID if the second GPU (if specified).
 * `cudnn`: If the model was trained with `cudnn`, then this should be set to 1 (otherwise the model will fail to load).
+* `rescore`: when set to scorer name, use scorer to find hypothesis with highest score - available 'bleu', 'gleu'
+* `rescore_param`: parameter to rescorer - for bleu/gleu ngram length

 #### Using additional input features
 [Linguistic Input Features Improve Neural Machine Translation](https://arxiv.org/abs/1606.02892) (Senrich et al. 2016) shows that translation performance can be increased by using additional input features.